ShreeshIITmandi/Radiation/docs/radiationAMGCL.rst

    :alt: alternate text
    :align: center

-- This case enables to test for corner effects if it exists.
+- This case enables to test for corner effects if it exists
-- This test case helps in analysing complex geometry.
+- This test case helps in analysing complex geometry
-- Radiative heat flux and radiative source term is evaluated for validation.
+- Radiative heat flux and radiative source term is evaluated for validation
-- Black wall is considered.  (ϵ=1)
+- Black wall is considered (ϵ=1)
-- Medium is considered to be only absorbing .(⍵=0)
+- Medium is considered to be only absorbing (⍵=0)
-- Radiative heat flux is evaluated on a-a axis of the wall.
+- Radiative heat flux is evaluated on a-a axis of the wall

 Validation is done against for the property of gas medium  𝜿=2  and  𝜿=10 :math:`m^{-1}`